 Author: James Callen

 At the point of salvation, we are fully in Christ.
-But, we are to continually, intentionally seek to grow in Christlikeness.
-We are instructed to, “take hold of the eternal life to which you were called” (1 Tim.
-6:12).
-We are called to live as servants of Christ, following and yielding to Him obediently as productive workers for His calling.
+Yet, we are to continue growing in Christ.
+As followers of Christ, we are called to live a life worthy and pleasing to the Lord; living as bond-servants of Christ who follow and yield to Him obediently as productive workers in His kingdom.

 Jesus said the greatest commandment is: “Hear, O Israel, the Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all you mind and with all your strength” So, what does it mean to love God?
 God has given us observable indicators that show demonstrated evidence of our love for Him or lack of love for Him.